a “living laboratory” in sustainable energy management

 Unity College unveiled a new residence hall in 2016 that allows it to keep pace with peak enrollment while providing students a “living laboratory” in sustainable energy management.

 Constructed to meet LEED Silver standards, the approximately 18,000-square-foot, residence hall was designed by SMRT Inc. of Portland.

-The residence hall – is named Unity 2 and was built on the sylvan campus next to Clifford Hall, the college’s most recent residence hall, completed with next-generation energy efficiency features in 2015.
+The residence hall – is named Unity 2 and was built on the sylvan campus next to Clifford Hall, one of the college’s most recent residence halls, completed with next-generation energy efficiency features in 2015.